-The SMI slid 0.8 percent to 7,876.93 at 11:54 a.m. in Zurich, the lowest since Sept.
-6. The benchmark gauge has retreated 1.8 percent this month as U.S. lawmakers failed to agree on a federal budget, partially closing government operations and setting up a showdown over the nation’s authority to borrow.
-The broader Swiss Performance Index also decreased 0.8 percent today.
+The SMI (SMI) slid 0.7 percent to 7,887.86 at the close of trading in Zurich, the lowest since Sept.
+4. The gauge has retreated 1.7 percent this month as U.S. lawmakers failed to agree on a federal budget, partially closing government operations and setting up a showdown over the nation’s authority to borrow.
+The broader Swiss Performance Index decreased 0.6 percent today.

-House of Representatives Speaker John Boehner said yesterday in an interview on ABC that Republican lawmakers can’t pass a debt-ceiling increase without packaging it with other provisions, something President Barack Obama has said is unacceptable.
-Boehner said the country could default if Obama doesn’t negotiate.
+Boehner said yesterday in an interview on ABC that Republican lawmakers can’t pass a debt-ceiling increase without packaging it with other provisions, something President Barack Obama has said is unacceptable.
+Boehner said the country could default if President Barack Obama doesn’t negotiate.

 Without an increase to the debt limit, the U.S. will exhaust its borrowing authority on Oct.
 17 and would run out of funds to pay all of its bills sometime between Oct.
 22 and Oct.
 31, according to the Congressional Budget Office.
 The House and Senate weren’t in session yesterday and there were no meetings planned between the two sides.

-To contact the reporter on this story: Andrew Rummer in London at firstname.lastname@example.org
+To contact the reporters on this story: Andrew Rummer in London at email@example.com; Inyoung Hwang in London at firstname.lastname@example.org

 To contact the editor responsible for this story: Chris Nagi at email@example.com